 Students of the Dream

-Listen to Dr. Ruthie Yow discuss her latest monograph, Students of the Dream: Resegregation in a Southern City with poet Dr. Lauren Neefe.
-This is episode 10 of the SHCY podcast, which can be found on Google Play and iTunes, or directly through Pinecast.
+Listen to Dr. Ruthie Yow discuss her monograph, Students of the Dream: Resegregation in a Southern City with poet Dr. Lauren Neefe.
+This conversation was first aired in December 2019 as FB 28 of the SHCY podcast, which can be found on Spotify and iTunes, or directly through our podcast website.
 Dr. Neefe is a project writer in urban design for the firm Perkins&Will.

 This review appeared in the Journal for the History of Childhood and Youth 12, no. 1 (Winter 2019): 148-150.
 It was reviewed alongside Color and Character: West Charlotte High and the American Struggle by Pamela Grundy.